torfinnberset/libusbp/README.md

 - Can retrieve the names of virtual serial ports provided by a specified USB device (e.g. "COM5").
 - Provides detailed error information to the caller.
   - Each error includes one or more English sentences describing the error, including error codes from underlying APIs.
-  - Each error has zero or more libusbp-defined error codes that can be used to programmatically decide how to handle the error.
+  - Some errors have libusbp-defined error codes that can be used to programmatically decide how to handle the error.
 - Provides an object-oriented C++ wrapper (using features of C++11).
 - Provides access to underlying identifiers, handles, and file descriptors.